risk-first/website/supporting/Glossary.md

 ### Internal Model

 The model of reality held by an individual, team, software system or other [Agent](#agent).
 You can regard the concept of [Internal Model](#internal-model) as being what you _know_ and what you _think_ about a certain situation.
+An internal model _represents_ reality:  reality is made of matter, whereas the internal model is information.

 Obviously, because we've all had different experiences, and our brains are wired up differently, everyone will have a different [Internal Model](#internal-model) of reality.

 - Within an organisation, we might consider the [Internal Model](#internal-model) of a _team of people_ to be the shared knowledge, values and working practices of that team.
-- Within a software system, we might consider the [Internal Model](#internal-model) of a single processor, and what knowledge it has of the world.
+- Within a software system, we might consider the [Internal Model](#internal-model) of a single server, and what knowledge it has of the world.
 - A codebase is a team's [Internal Model](#internal-model) written down and encoded as software.

-An internal model _represents_ reality:  reality is made of atoms, whereas the internal model is information.

 ### Meet Reality